Kaif10/Kaif10/README.md

 * 🔭 I love building Machine Learning and Deep Learning models from research to production.
 * 👯 I’m looking to collaborate on Projects and Hackathons.
 * 🤔 I’m looking to contribute to Open Source.
-* 📫 Any queries? reach out to me on Twitter- @Kaif76200535.
+* 📫 Any queries? reach out to me on LinkedIn- * https://www.linkedin.com/in/kaif-kohari-a34433190/.
 * ⚡ Skills: Machine Learning, Python, C++, Javascript, Reactjs, Django, Flask, Docker, Responsive Web design, Cloud.
 *  When I am not writing code, I am either watching videos on YouTube about blackholes, Supernovae and other Cosmos stuff or playing football.